jsquyres/ompi/docs/faq/sysadmin.rst

 file that all users will, by default, inherit when they run Open MPI jobs.

-For example, say that you have a cluster with 2 ethernet networks &mdash;
+For example, say that you have a cluster with 2 ethernet networks |mdash|
 one for NFS and other system-level operations, and one for MPI jobs.
 The system administrator can tell Open MPI to not use the NFS TCP network at a system level, such that when users invoke ``mpirun`` or ``mpiexec`` to launch their jobs, they will automatically only be using the network meant for MPI jobs.

-:doc:`See the run-time tuning FAQ category <tuning>` for information on how to set global MCA parameters.
+:doc:`See the run-time tuning FAQ category </faq/tuning>` for information on how to set global MCA parameters.

 /////////////////////////////////////////////////////////////////////////